RoelZ/adventure.txt/README.md

 # txt
-First Text Adventure by Ricardo, Jerome and Roel
+First Adventure Game by Ricardo, Jerome and Roel